run-ai/docs/docs/Administrator/Cluster-Setup/cluster-prerequisites.md

 * __Docker Registry__ With Run:AI, Workloads are based on Docker images.
 For container images to run on any machine, these images must be downloaded from a docker registry rather than reside on the local machine (though this also is [possible](../../Researcher-Setup/Switch-from-working-with-Docker-to-working-with-Run-AI-/#image-repository)).
 You can use a public registry such as [docker hub](https://hub.docker.com/){target=_blank} or set up a local registry on-premise (preferably on a dedicated machine).
 Run:AI can assist with setting up the repository.

+*  __Kubernetes__: Though out of scope for this document, Production Kubernetes installation requires separate nodes for the Kubernetes master.

 ## Network Requirements